fenago/apache-solr/lab_guides/Lab_5.md

 As you can see, the document with the title
 `Harry Potter and Prisoner of Azkaban` is added to the index.
-I had previously added some other documents, so that\'s why you are seeing two additional entries.
+I had previously added some other documents, so that's why you are seeing two additional entries.

 Now Let's try to delete some documents from the index.
 Open Postman and